Randula98/Doughnut-Preview/README.md

 # Doughnut-Preview
 🍩🍩Doughnut Preview created in C🍩🍩

-Copy the code and use the replit online IDE for a preview with a better accuracy
+Copy the code and use the replit online IDE for a better preview
 <br>
 https://replit.com/@Randula98/doughnut
 ##